whereiskurt/subastion/README.md

 # Overview
 This collection of `terraform` modules provide the **"Infrastructure as Code"** for a secure blue/green infrastructure in AWS - usually builds in under 2minutes.
 Changing a few configuration variables results in a complete AWS Virtual Private Cloud with security controls and bastion host connectivity.

+DOCUMENTATION UPDATE UNDER WAY! :-) This is changing!

 ![build-aws-bluegreen demo](https://github.com/whereiskurt/subastion/blob/main/docs/gifs/build.gif)

 Calling `build-aws-bluegreen` (shown above) will begin to 1) securely configures a local HashiCorp `vault` instance with `systemd --user` unsealed by an AWS KMS Customer Key and 2) create an AWS VPC with restricted network ACL, security groups, NAT gateways for private subnets, and bastion hosts with openvpn/ssh connectivity.